 This is a pilot programme to test the ideas developed in the LIS for a larger scale inward investment service.
-An Outline Business Case in November 2019 and FBC in March 2020, will propose the outsourcing of these separate place-specific interventions into a single integrated, whole economy Business Growth Service from April 2020.
+An OBC was approved in November 2019 and FBC due in March 2020, will propose the outsourcing of these separate place-specific interventions into a single integrated, whole economy Business Growth Service from April 2020.